Fiat Strada: 2004 revision

 The new Mark III was launched in 2004.
-It has a revised front and interior design taken from the Palio (and also designed by Giorgetto Giugiaro).
+It has a revised front and interior design taken from the Fiat Palio (and also designed by Giorgetto Giugiaro).
 Also, a second version of the Strada Adventure was built, with the same features of the Weekend Adventure.
 It was offered in Europe with the relatively modern 1.9-L JTD diesel engine.

 In South Africa, the Strada is offered in four variants: 1.2 Fire MPI EL, 1.6 Torque MPI EL, 1.6 Torque MPI ELX (same as the EL but with colour-coded bumpers and mirrors, electric windows, driver's airbag, and air conditioning), and 1.7 turbo diesel EL.
 Fiat South Africa also introduced the X-Space model, which stretches the cab by 30 cm.
 This model is available in two models, the standard X-Space and the X-Space Adventure (which has similar specifications to the standard 1.6 ELX model).
 Both X-Space models are powered by the 1.4 Fire MPI engine.